40th-Annual Shaker Seminar

 - Presenters receive a small stipend.

-At this time, we are seeking proposals for Seminar 2013.
-If you are interested in being considered as a seminar speaker, please submit a one (1) page prospectus or abstract to Lesley Herzberg at firstname.lastname@example.org.
+We are seeking proposals for Shaker Seminar 2014.
+If you are interested in being considered as a speaker/presenter, please submit a one (1) page prospectus or abstract to Lesley Herzberg at firstname.lastname@example.org.

 Shaker Seminar also features the traditional Shaker trading session where attendees are encouraged to bring along books, artifacts, t-shirts, and whatever else they may have to sell or trade.
 This is a great way to acquire obscure published materials about the Shakers that are largely unavailable otherwise.